-The lawsuit charges that the government targeted House solely on the basis of his lawful association with the Bradley Manning Support Network when it seized House's laptop, USB drive and camera, and proceeded to copy and possibly disseminate their contents.
+The lawsuit charges that the government targeted House solely on the basis of his lawful association with the Bradley Manning Support Network.

-The ACLU of Massachusetts sent a letter on December 21, 2010 to the Department of Homeland Security, U.S. Customs and Border Protection, and Immigration and Customs Enforcement seeking the return of Mr. House's property.
-The government returned Mr. House's electronics on December 22, 2010, but he later learned that it had kept copies of the devices.
+The ACLU of Massachusetts sent a letter in December 2010 to DHS, U.S. Customs and Border Protection, and U.S. Immigration and Customs Enforcement seeking the return of House's property.
+The government returned House's electronics on December 22, 2010, but he later learned that it had kept copies of the devices.

 In March 2012, the U.S. district court judge denied the government’s motion to dismiss the lawsuit, ruling that even if the government does not need suspicion to search a laptop at the border, that power is not unlimited and First Amendment rights remain intact.